dl2198/DecisionTrees/README.md

 # DecisionTrees
-Python3 implementations of a decision tree for MNIST classification
+Python3 implementation of a decision tree for MNIST classification